AttackIQ/pySigma-backend-kusto/README.md

 ### pySigma

 Use the backend and pipeline in a standalone Python script.
-Note, the backend automatically applies the pipeline, but you can manually add it if you would like:
+Note, the backend automatically applies the pipeline, but you can manually add it if you would like.

 ```python
 from sigma.rule import SigmaRule